rmtew/peasauce/README.md

 #### Bugs

-* Disassembly: If f-line instruction has an invalid EA mode, disassemble as "dc.w $Fxxx".
+* Metadata: Blocks should not be split mid-instruction, instead extra automatic lines should be inserted "label:	*-2" ?
+Not sure of markup.
-* UI: Label placement should consider the case where a value happens to match a known address, like how Resource has #START+$50, where that might actually be $50 or whatever.
+* Metadata: Label placement should consider the case where a value happens to match a known address, like how Resource has #START+$50, where that might actually be $50 or whatever.
+* Metadata: If symbol address is past end of address space, can't go there, as they are not factored into line numbering.
+See "TNT.x" first line.

 #### Functionality